fiso64/slsk-batchdl/README.md

 ```
 ```
   Album Download
-    -a, --album                    Album download mode
-    -t, --interactive              Allows to select the wanted folder and images --album-track-count <num>      Specify the exact number of tracks in the album.
+    -a, --album                    Album download mode: Download a folder -t, --interactive              Interactive mode, allows to select the folder and images --album-track-count <num>      Specify the exact number of tracks in the album.
 Add a + or
                                    - for inequalities, e.g '5+' for five or more tracks.
     --album-ignore-fails           Do not skip to the next source and do not delete all